mfouesneau/mvcomp2/README.md

 The repository will be updated **after each class** to give the assignments.
 All datasets, gists of code will also be included.

+Examples of solutions (hardly unique) will be included eventually.

 ## Some homework guidelines

 **This notebook has no meaning of imposing a format** to give us back your homework.
 It only gives me a convenient way to keep both texts and codes at the same place.